-Bill Lavender began his career in the very early 1970s and progressed his way actively ag flying as an operator and pilot until the early 2000s.
-During his time as an operator, he became involv3ed with the Georgia Agricultural Aviation Association.
-When his turn as director emerged, he took over the small 8/12” x 11” association newsletter, and as time progressed, evolved that into what today is AgAir Update- read all over the word and printed in three languages.
+Bill began his career in the very early 1970s and progressed his way actively ag flying as an operator and pilot until the early 2000s.
+During his time as an operator, he became involved with the Georgia Agricultural Aviation Association.
+When his turn as director emerged, he took over the small 8 l /2" x 11" association newsletter, and as time progressed, evolved that into what today is AgAir Update - read all over the world and printed in three languages.

 He was an integral part in the development of the PAASS program, as a member of its Steering Committee during the inception.
 Facing relentless opposition during its early days, he wrote countlessly about the importance of the program, and indirectly had a major influence in its continued development and acceptance.

-AgAir Update has featured hundreds of operations, eat with their own way of doing things, that undoubtedly has given ideas to other operators and pilots to make their jobs safer and more productive.
+AgAir Update has featured hundreds of operators, each with their own way of doing things, that undoubtedly has given ideas to other operators and pilots to make their jobs safer and more productive.

 He has provided the vehicle for countless new products and innovations to be broadcast for the world-wide industry to learn about and purchase.

-Mr. Lavender’s unrelenting support for our National Agricultural Aviation Association is still evident today, with him only missing one Board Meeting in close to 30 years.
-NAAA will always have a voice and representation with the pages of AgAir Update.
+Bill's unrelenting support for our National Agricultural Aviation Association is still evident today, with him only missing one Board Meeting in close to 30 years.
+NAAA will always have a voice and representation within the pages of AgAir Update.

-Over the course of his career the following wards and commendations were received:
+Over the course of his career, Bill achieved the following awards and commendations: